 Ian Cassels, Property Developer – The Wellington Company

-He adds that because Wellington does not adequately monitor their buildings during quakes and learn from their performance.
-He suggests planning for a decent earthquake would generate savings each year they won’t a suffer a damaging earthquake.
-He admits that earthquakes are a clear weakness but they do not need to be.
+He admits earthquakes are an apparent weakness but do not need to be.
+He adds that Wellington does not adequately monitor their buildings during quakes and learn from their performance.
+He suggests planning for a decent earthquake would generate savings each year so they won’t suffer a damaging earthquake.

 Iain White, Professor of Environment, University of Waikato.

-The challenge he says is not just to design a city that can cope with extremes due to climate change but also develop a decision-making process to protect its people as well as its assets.
+The challenge, he says, is not just to design a city that can cope with extremes due to climate change but also develop a decision-making process to protect its people and assets.

 Hamish McKenzie, President of the Structural Engineering Society of New Zealand.

-Hamish says, “the perception seems to be that buildings should be usable immediately following earthquakes, and it’s an engineering failure if that isn’t possible.”
+Hamish says, “the perception seems to be that buildings should be used immediately following earthquakes, and it’s an engineering failure if that isn’t possible.”

-He explains that engineers are keen to promote a better understanding of what they are trying to achieve, what building users need and expect.
+He explains that engineers are keen to promote a better understanding of what they are trying to achieve and what building users need and expect.

-He adds that Engineering New Zealand and the Structural Engineering Society is working with the government to promote “Low Damage Design” outcomes to goes beyond the safety code and will lead to more resilient buildings following the quakes.
+He adds that Engineering New Zealand and the Structural Engineering Society are working with the government to promote “Low Damage Design” outcomes to go beyond the safety code and lead to more resilient buildings following the quakes.